-The Board of Management presents its Operating and Financial Review and the audited financial statements for the year ended 31 March 2016.
-The Operating and Financial Review has been prepared in accordance with the ASB's Reporting Statement issued in January 2006.
+The Board of Management presents its Operating and Financial Review and the audited financial statements for the year ended 31 March 2017.
+The Operating and Financial Review has been prepared in accordance with the ASB's Reporting Statement issued in January 2006 and is in line with the Housing SORP 2014 requirement to include a strategic report as part of this review.